jeremiahhansen/snowflake-connector-adf/README.md

 To get started please follow the steps outlined in the [Prerequisites](#Prerequisites) and [Deployment](#deployment) sections below.

-_**Note**_: As of September 2019 ADF does not provide a native Snowflake connector and Snowflake does not provide native SQL-based stored procedures.
+_**Note**_: As of November 2019 ADF does not provide a native Snowflake connector and Snowflake does not provide native SQL-based stored procedures.
 The goal of this connector is to enable SQL-based stored procedures against Snowflake from ADF so that when both native connectors are available the migration will be as painless as possible.

 ## Table of Contents
 1. [Connector Overview](#connector-overview)